 Winter can provide some clear days that allow great views from the top of Mt Misen out over the Seto Inland Sea.
 While you will want a warm jacket or coat with you it’s rarely bitterly cold either.
 We’ve visited in winter (February) and while the many deciduous trees are bare it’s still very pretty.
 Winter is also the season of Oysters, you will see the oyster farms from the ferry on the way out, I highly recommend trying them either as a snack or you meal on the island.

 There is a range of accommodation options on the island, these are on the more pricey end but for the experience of wandering the island at night after everyone has returned home or watching the sun come up in the morning, it could definitely be worth it.
 If you are wanting to stay on the island just be careful to ensure that is what you are getting when you book, we’ve found a few places called Miyajima but they are on the mainland side.

-I have my eye on Miyajima Hotel Makoto for a night on our next visit.
-It has Japanese style rooms but with western bathrooms and there’s a large communal onsen style bath overlooking the garden which I’d like to try.
+I have my eye on Jukeiso on Miyajima Island for a night on our next visit.
+If you are after a ryokan experience this could be for you, it has Japanese style rooms but with private bathrooms, there’s an indoor communal onsen and a private one you can reserve outside with a view of the shrine.
 They run a shuttle to and from the ferry (just get the info desk in the ferry terminal to call for you when you arrive) and you can book either with breakfast and dinner or just breakfast included.